shoeffner/mthesis/src/gaze_library.md

 The computation speed is additionally highly dependent on the image sizes, so smaller resolutions lead to faster computation times.
-Better hardware, for example, a dedicated GPU to improve Dlib's or Caffe's speeds, might also result in better computation times, possibly allowing for faster performance of \Gaze{}.
+Better hardware, for example, a dedicated GPU to improve Dlib's or Caffe's speeds, might also result in better computation times.

 Crucial settings for the camera to estimate distances properly are the sensor's size, its aspect ratio, and the focal length.
 These values are difficult to